codeunion/photo-gallery-cli/README.md

 Nifty, huh?
 To see what that `*` is doing, try running `echo photos/*.jpg` on your command line.

-> **A Brief Note on Repetition**
+> **A Brief Note on Repetition**<br>
 > You may be wondering why we didn't start at v0.1 with a program that accepted more than one argument, if we knew all along that this is the behavior we wanted.
-The answer to that question is twofold, and it is a very important part of programming.
+The answer to that question is twofold, and it is a very important part of programming.<br>
 > The first reason is that _a programmer should always solve the simplest case first_.
 One argument is simpler than many arguments.
-Therefore, start with one.
+Therefore, start with one.<br>
 > The second reason is that _computers are really good at doing the same thing over again_.
 If we can tell a computer to perform a routine once (i.e. "convert this filename into an `<img>` tag for me, please"), it is not difficult to tell it to do the same thing `n` times for `n` arguments.

 ### [v0.5] Make it look nicer with CSS